4WD on Fraser Island: The perfect adventure in 3 days

 Inskip Point & Hook Point

 It was 9 AM in the morning and I was ready for a 3-day adventure of 4WD on Fraser Island.
-First things first, so I went to the QPWS information center to get my permits and more information about K’gari Island.
+First things first, I went to the QPWS information center to get my permits and more information about K’gari Island.

-The lovely lady behind the counter of the information center helped me out to obtain the vehicle permits for Fraser Island and the Cooloola Recreation Area.
-She also explained more about the tides, the environment, and the local inhabitants of the island, the Dingoes, while is I was waiting for the next ferry from Inskip Point.
+The lovely lady behind the counter of the information center helped me to obtain the vehicle permits for Fraser Island and the Cooloola Recreation Area.
+She also explained more about the tides, the environment, and the local inhabitants of the island, the Dingoes, while I was waiting for the next ferry from Inskip Point.